sec-fortress/CRTP-Notes/Domain Enumeration - Part 1.md

 ![](https://i.imgur.com/ugWzM3j.png)

-> Sometimes we might need to bypass Antimalware Scan Interface (AMSI) before we can upload this modul
+> Sometimes we might need to bypass Antimalware Scan Interface (AMSI) before we can upload this modules, we look on how to do that later

 ## **Enumerating Domain with Powerview and Active Directory Module**